ghostiek/CICD-Presentation/GitBasics/git.md

 Git doesn't only track new files, it tracks modifications of its contents.
 So running `nano hello.txt` and modifying the contents and running `git status` will tell us that some file was modified.

-So lets add this to the staging area, as well and commit it! `git add .` followed by `git commit -m "Made 2 new files and modified hello.txt"
+So lets add this to the staging area, as well and commit it! `git add .` followed by `git commit -m "Made 2 new files and modified hello.txt"`

+## Working with branches

+The project is starting to get a bit more crowded and if you have multiple colaborators it would make sense for there to be a development branch and a main copy of the repository.

+We can create a copy of the current branch by running `git branch development`.
+The new branch name is development and we can see all our current branches by running `git branch --list` or shorthand `git branch -l`.

+Lets create another one `git branch whoopsies`, see that it was created using `git branch -l`.
+You may delete that branch by running `git branch -d whoopsies` and for a sanity check see that its gone by running `git branch -l`

+To actually switch branches you need to run `git checkout development`.
+Now any changes we make on this branch will leave our main branch unaffected.

+We can test this. `touch experimental_work.py`, `git add .`, `git commit -m "Adding new python script"`.
+We can see in `git log` and running `ls` (our working directory) that things have changed.

+However when we revert back to main. `git checkout main` and run `git log` and `ls` none of the changes happened!

+Lets say our work looks good and we are now interested in modifying the code on our main branch locally.
+We can merge as such. `git merge development`.

+Now we can see running `git log` that those changes did get made on our main branch.